Carol II of Romania

-Following the start of World War II, Carol II reaffirmed the Polish–Romanian alliance; the military assistance was however declined by Poland, who wished to follow the Romanian Bridgehead plan that required a neutral Romania.
-Following the fall of Poland and the involvement of the USSR, Carol II maintained a neutrality policy.
-After the fall of France, Carol II's policy changed towards re-alignment with Nazi Germany in hopes of gaining a German guarantee.
-He was however not aware of the secret clauses of the Ribbentrop-Molotov pact between Germany and the Soviet Union that would see Romania lose significant parts of its territory.
-The year 1940 marked the fragmentation of Greater Romania by the loss of Bessarabia and Northern Bukovina to USSR, Northern Transylvania to Hungary and Southern Dobruja to Bulgaria.
-Although a German guarantee was finally achieved, the situation had a disastrous effect on the reputation of Carol II.
-The reorientation of Romania's foreign policy towards Nazi Germany could not save his regime and he was forced to abdicate by General Ion Antonescu, newly appointed prime minister, and was succeeded by his son Michael.
-He was allowed to leave the country with a special train loaded with fortunes, an assassination attempt was made by the Iron Guard, who fired on the train.
-After World War II, Carol II wanted to return to the helm of the country and dethrone his son again but was stopped by the Western Allies.
-He eventually married Elena Lupescu and died in exile.
+At the outbreak of World War II, Carol reaffirmed the Polish–Romanian alliance.
+Poland, which wished to follow the Romanian Bridgehead plan, declined Romanian military assistance.
+Following the fall of Poland and the involvement of the Soviet Union, Carol maintained a neutrality policy.
+After the fall of France, he shifted his policy in favor of re-alignment with Nazi Germany in hopes of gaining a guarantee that Germany would not invade Romania.
+The year 1940 marked the fragmentation of Greater Romania by the seceding of Bessarabia and Northern Bukovina to the Soviet Union, Northern Transylvania to Hungary and Southern Dobruja to Bulgaria.
+Although a German guarantee had been achieved, the cost destroyed Carol's reputation, his regime collapsed and he was forced to abdicate by General Ion Antonescu, the newly appointed and Nazi-backed prime minister.
+He was succeeded by his son Michael.
+After his abdication, Carol was permitted to leave the country with a train loaded with 30 truckloads of his personal fortune, which he had acquired during his time as king.
+In a failed attempt to assassinate Carol, the Iron Guard shot at the train as it was passing through Timișoara station.
+After World War II, Carol II wanted to regain the throne but was stopped by the Western Allies.
+For the rest of his life, he traveled the world, finally marrying Lupescu while living in Brazil in 1947.
+After settling in the Portuguese Riviera, Carol II died peacefully at the age of 59 in exile.
+His son Michael I refused to attend his funeral out of disgust for the treatment of his mother, Princess Helen by his father.